 “Like what?”
 I asked.

 He listed a few cult classics, the likes of which I had never seen cross the shop counter: The Secret of Mana, Majora’s Mask, Paper Mario, Klonoa.
-“Oh,” he said, “and Panzer Dragoon Saga.”
+“And Panzer Dragoon Saga,” he said.

 There were more changes, small lurches towards professionalism.
 There were branded bags, a membership scheme, and — incredibly — staff uniforms, though apparently no one really bothered with those.
-Mike indicated a Gameplayer-branded hoodie made of cheap cotton hanging in the back room.
+Mike showed me a Gameplayer hoodie hanging in the back room.
 “I go jogging in mine,” he said.

 The biggest change was invisible: an internet connection.
 On the staff PC I minimised Spotify, logged into Facebook, browsed to the oldest photo in my gallery and set it as the desktop background for Rob to find.